 “We are dedicated to arresting that trajectory early, and to enabling a variety of lived experiences, industry expertise and evidence-based research to inform real-world, cost-effective solutions,” says Professor Maple.
 “Our ultimate aim is to ensure that people receive early access to appropriate support that has been evaluated and is sustainable.”

-“Our chief investigators, early and mid-career researchers live and work in the regions they study; they are committed to regional Australia,” says Professor Maple.
-“The institute’s extensive network will facilitate partnerships, learning and mentoring that fosters researchers’ careers and enables them to support the mental health and wellbeing of the most vulnerable in their communities.”
+"Our researchers live and work in the regions they study; they are committed to regional Australia," says Professor Maple.
+"The institute's extensive network facilitates partnerships, learning and mentoring that fosters researchers' careers and enables them to support the mental health and wellbeing of the most vulnerable in their communities."

 Manna Institute themes